9 The Strand Penshurst

 PRP was used as early as 1990 in maxillofacial, plastic surgery and cosmetic medicine.

 It is a novel therapeutic tool in orthopaedic surgery, musculoskeletal medicine and sports medicine.

 To fully understand the benefits of PRP therapy it is worthwhile to have some knowledge of the basic science about tendon and ligament injuries.
 Tendons and ligaments are made up of fibres of collagen.
 When these fibres are sprained and torn during injuries an immediate healing reaction is triggered off.
 Blood flow to the area that carries platelets and growth factors enable creation of new collagen fibres.
 The fibres will eventually regain their correct flexibility.

 Sometimes the healing process is faulty and insufficient.This is where PRP therapy helps.

 PRP is made from patient’s own blood.
-After centrifugation Plasma rich in platelets is then drawn and activated.
+After centrifugation Plasma rich in platelets is then drawn.
 The product is injected into the specific area of damage – tendon, wound or joint.